data-curation/data-curation.github.io/materials.md

 ---

 # Training Event
+The Data Curation [Training Event](../agenda#data-curation-training-event) (Wednesday, 16-Oct to Thursday, 17-Oct) consisted of a series of interactive skill-building workshops intended to develop data curation skills in individuals who are responsible for and/or interested in data curation activities.
+Workshop materials are below.

 **Workshop 1a: Introduction to R for Social Scientists** [Learn more](https://datacarpentry.org/r-socialsci/)
 **Workshop 1b: Making Ethical and Effective Data Management Work for You!**  [Workshop webpage](https://data-curation.github.io/cdcf-workshop1B/)
 **Workshop 2a: Data Wrangling and Versioning with OpenRefine and Github** [Workshop webpage](https://data-curation.github.io/cdcf-workshop2A/)